ganbuan/CyberNotebook/README.md

 Once again, the output from rar2john can be directly cracked.

 ### Cracking SSH Keys
 John can be used to crack SSH private key passwords of id_rsa files.
-This can be done using the <i>ssh2john</i> tool.
+This can be done using the *ssh2john* tool.

 The basic syntax is as follows:

 **ssh2john [id_rsa_private_key_file] > [output_file]**

-Note: if you do not have ssh2john installed, it can be found python <i>/usr/share/john/ssh2john.py</i> on Kali
+Note: if you do not have ssh2john installed, it can be found python */usr/share/john/ssh2john.py* on Kali

 Once again, the ouput from ssh2john can be directly cracked.

 ## Metasploit
-<i>Metasploit</i> is a powerful tool that can support all phases of a penetration testing engagement.
+*Metasploit* is a powerful tool that can support all phases of a penetration testing engagement.
 It comprises of a set of tools that allow information gathering, scanning, exploitation, exploit development, post-exploitation, etc.

 **msfconsole**: launch Metasploit